7 Questions for a Shoplifting Attorney

 So what would executions look like if they did return to Arkansas?
 And, public opinion or not, does bringing back capital punishment in Arkansas accomplish the goals its proponents claim?
 Continue reading

 Have you been charged with a crime?
 Do you believe you may soon be charged with a crime?
-Whether you are falsely accused or guilt of the charge brought against you, you should understand your rights and what steps you can take to defend yourself.
+Whether you are falsely accused or guilty of the charge brought against you, you should understand your rights and what steps you can take to defend yourself.
 You may be confused, anxious or overwhelmed and want to forget what’s happening.
 But a criminal charge is a serious and complicated legal process.
 Knowing how to proceed when you are charged with a crime can protect you from undue discomfort and penalization.
 Continue reading

 Under a proposed bill supported by Arkansas House members, Arkansas universities would no longer be able to prevent faculty or staff from bringing concealed firearms onto campus.
 Continue reading